 |Battery Point (Crescent City), CA|

-Description: louis vuitton bags on sales in california In 1855, the ship America burned in the harbor at Crescent City.
+Description: In 1855, the ship America burned in the harbor at Crescent City.
 Three cannons were salvaged from the wreckage and mounted nearby on the point at the northern side of the harbor's entrance.
-The cannons, which were often fired during Fourth of July celebrations, resulted in the point being named Battery Point.
-Although the cannons have since disappeared, the name remains affixed to the point.
+The cannons, which were often fired during Fourth of July celebrations, resulted in the point being named Battery Point, and although the cannons have since disappeared, the name remains affixed to the point.

-John Jeffrey became keeper of the light in 1875, during the time when the lighthouse's future was uncertain.
-Jeffrey and his wife Nellie served for nearly forty years at the station, and for part of that time, Nellie was employed as the first assistant keeper.
-They raised four children at the station, and the life must have been somewhat agreeable as their son also entered into the lighthouse service, taking an assignment at the Oakland Harbor Lighthouse.
+John Jeffrey became keeper of Battery Point Lighthouse in 1875, during the time when the lighthouse’s future was uncertain.
+Jeffrey and his wife Nellie served for nearly forty years at the station, and for part of that time, Nellie was employed as an assistant keeper.
+They raised four children at the station, and the life must have been somewhat agreeable as their son George also entered the lighthouse service, accepting his first assignment in 1894 as an assistant keeper on nearby St. George Reef Lighthouse.
+George D. Jeffrey was keeper of Oakland Harbor Lighthouse from 1903 to 1914, which time coincided with the last decade of his father’s service at Crescent City.

 The water withdrew as if someone had pulled the plug.
 It receded a distance of three-quarters of a mile from the shore.
 We were looking down, as though from a high mountain, into a black abyss.
 It was a mystical labyrinth of caves, canyons, basins, and pits, undreamed of in the wildest of fantasies.